 There are two sources of funds for the NRDA Restoration Program – “appropriated funds” received annually from the Congress and “recoveries” received from the entities responsible for natural resource injuries.
 These funds are maintained and managed in the DOI Natural Resource Damage Assessment and Restoration Fund (Restoration Fund).

 In February of each year, the President sends a budget request to Congress listing the funds that the government needs to operate its various programs for the following year.
 The NRDA Restoration Program is no exception.
-The Program's budget is organized into three components: damage assessment, restoration support, and program management.
-Over the last several years, the NRDA Restoration Program has received approximately $6 million in its annual appropriation.
-The most recent budget request is summarized in the table below and can be found in its entirety in the 2012 Budget Justification.
+The Program's budget is comprised of four components: damage assessment, restoration support, inland oil spill preparedness, and program management.
+The most recent budget request is below and can be found in its entirety in the 2024 Budget Justification.

 (Dollars in Thousands)